agoodshort/dotfiles/MANJARO.md

 - [ ] brew should not install git on Linux
 - [ ] Add `pbcopy` on Linux => https://ostechnix.com/how-to-use-pbcopy-and-pbpaste-commands-on-linux/
 - [ ] balena etcher through brew
-- [ ] Dont install docker through brew on Manjaro
 - [ ] Mission Control is left by default as karabiner keymaps are built on top of it
 - [ ] List desktop to be assigned on MacOS and display (with the right click on icon)
+- [ ] Install docker engine through brew in MacOS?

 ## References